 Within a few years of obtaining a bachelor’s degree in chemical engineering from the University of Florida, the recent graduate will achieve the following:

-- Graduates will demonstrate professional engineering competence via promotions and/or positions of increasing responsibility.
+- Graduates will demonstrate professional engineering excellence via promotions and/or positions of increasing responsibility.

-- Graduates will be successful in pursuing advanced degrees in chemical engineering or in other disciplines.
+- Graduates will have the ability to be successful in pursuing advanced degrees in chemical engineering or in other disciplines.

-- Graduates will be able to work in diverse professional environments as demonstrated in their pursuit of continuing education, professional certification/registration, and/or career path into business, government, education, etc.
+- Graduates will be able to contribute productively in a variety of professional environments, as demonstrated in their pursuit of continuing education, professional certification, and/or career path into industry, business, government, education, public service, etc.

 Student Outcomes that foster attainment of the Program Educational Objectives are the following: